rmschick/fishtech-challenge/README.md

         Organization: Organizing the repository and file directories to have a more clean and readable project
         Testing: I have only utilized automated testing once with NodeJS, couple with learning Go, Go API's, serverless, and Terraform I was unable to achieve testing.
         Experience: It is difficult to approach a problem with no experience in any of the tools required to solve it.
+So researching every step within the timeframe was                               challenging, yet rewarding to learn as much as I did.

 Overall I'm happy with my implementation and am looking forward to building on top of the foundation this project has laid out for me.

 **Starting with the environment**